POL-U5410.02 Managing Telework Arrangements

 8. Teleworkers are Expected to Work During Suspended Operations and Inclement Weather

-Employees with telework arrangements are expected to work during suspended operations for events that do not exceed 15 calendar days and inclement weather.
-This also applies to hybrid and ad hoc teleworkers on days they are scheduled to work at their official WWU workstation.
+In accordance with the Suspending University Operations Policy, employees with telework arrangements are expected to work during suspended operations for events that do not exceed 15 calendar days and during inclement weather.

-If the teleworker is unable to work from their Alternate Worksite due to uncontrollable circumstances (e.g., power outage), the employee must take leave in accordance with the applicable policy, employee handbook or bargaining unit agreement.
+If the teleworker is unable to work from their Alternate Workstation due to uncontrollable circumstances (e.g., power outage, or need to care for their children), the employee must take leave in accordance with the applicable policy, employee handbook or bargaining unit agreement.

 9. Equipment Needs Should be Adequately Addressed Prior to Approving Telework